thomasprost/akinoyusei.com/content/works/taiwanplus-beseen/index.md

 With the Tokyo based web agency Relativ\*, we created a two parts microsite :

 - The #Beseenweek campaign to promote under-represented stories from the community shared through Instagram.
-On their side, Taiwanplus worked with influencers to share their IG reels on the page.
+On their side, Taiwanplus worked with influencers to share their Insta reels on the page.
-- The "Women in Business" page, a white paper studying the gender cap in entrepreneurship and how Taiwan compares on the global stage.
+- The "Women in Business" page, a white paper studying the gender gap in entrepreneurship and how Taiwan compares on the global stage.

 ## Website